Pleiades777/gfort2py/README.md

 - [ ] Generic/Elemental functions
 - [x] Functions as an argument
 - [ ] Assumed rank arrays

+### Quad precision varaibles

+At this time gfort2py only supports reading module level variables that are quad thus you can not set them nor pass them to a function.
+To support quad's you must have the bigfloat package installed (available in pip)

 ### Accessing common block elements